Amory Lorch by Amok©

 A Clash of Kings

 Amory is made castellan of Harrenhal by Tywin Lannister when Tywin takes the majority of his army east to engage Stannis Baratheon.
 While castellan, Amory drinks a great deal of the best wine in the castle's cellars.
 He is eventually captured by Lord Roose Bolton when Roose persuades Vargo Hoat to betray House Lannister and to seize control of the castle.
-After Harrenhal's fall, Amory is paraded naked before Roose and Vargo.
+After the fall of Harrenhal, Amory is paraded naked before Roose and Vargo.
 Pleading and sobbing, he is kicked into the bear pit to be killed by the bear inside it.
 Arya Stark is present to witness Amory's death and notes, "The bear is all in black.
 Like Yoren".

 A Storm of Swords